 “It’s absolutely true that music brings people together in a way that they can’t find in any other form.
 It’s nonverbal, and it goes to something that’s deeply ingrained in our DNA.
 It’s a really powerful force.”—Paul Simon

-PAUL SIMON: WORDS & MUSIC WAS CURATED BY THE ROCK AND ROLL HALL OF FAME AND MUSEUM, CLEVELAND, OHIO.
+PAUL SIMON: WORDS & MUSIC WAS ORGANIZED BY THE ROCK AND ROLL HALL OF FAME AND MUSEUM, CLEVELAND, OHIO.

-THE EXHIBITION AND ITS RELATED EDUCATIONAL PROGRAMS AT THE SKIRBALL CULTURAL CENTER ARE MADE POSSIBLE IN PART BY SUPPORT FROM THE FOLLOWING DONORS:
+THE EXHIBITION AND ITS RELATED EDUCATIONAL PROGRAMS AT THE SKIRBALL CULTURAL CENTER WERE MADE POSSIBLE IN PART BY LEAD SUPPORT FROM THE FOLLOWING DONORS:

 Stephanie and Harold Bronson

 Linda and Michael Keston

 Skirball Volunteer Service Council

 Sony Music’s Legacy Recordings